 The car suspension is needed to provide a smooth ride.
 It’s made up of several components, all of which could need repair or replacement at some point.
 How much does car suspension repair cost?

-In this guide, we cover the most common car suspension repairs and the associated costs.
-We also examine some symptoms that the suspension needs work on.
+In this guide, I cover the most common car suspension repairs and the associated costs.
+I also examine some symptoms that the suspension needs work on.

 How Much Does A Suspension Repair Cost?